 Gobekli Tepe temple includes four amazing and strong segments associated together by areas of coarsely made dry stone dividers to shape a movement of circuitous or oval structures.
 This shape fully structured temple can attract any eyeballs.
 The structures change in size between around 33 and 98 feet in separation crosswise over and have floors made of terrazzo.
 There are two immense sections in the point of convergence of each erratic which are encased by to some degree smaller stones standing up to the interior.
 Archeologists assume that these sections could have once maintained housetops.
 So, this temple for its all artistic and archaeological views is one of the most visited temples in Turkey.
 This mesmerizes visitors when they think of the emphatic rise of the civilization during such an early period.

 Beramkale temple, the lesser known temples of Turkey, is an amazing temple, especially for its theatrical views.
 It also has a small pebble beach nearby which adds to the beauty of the village of this temple.
 Unlike many other archaeological sites, if you visit this temple you can visit the sea and a hilltop simultaneously, which is a major attraction for the tourists who visit this picturesque place.
-This temple’s town, Assos, was a small but rich town historically if the pages of history are to be believed.
+This temples town, Assos, was a small but rich town historically if the pages of history are to be believed.
 This temple, mostly unseen and unheard by many tourists is a must visit for those who love to explore the unknown territories of the world and it will not disappoint them.
-This is one of the oldest Hindu temples in Istanbul Turkey you can say, at least nearby it.

 Location: Aydin Province, Turkey